 Volunteers participate in a variety of ways with special events including helping out on day-of-event tasks and being on the committees that assist with planning logistics, securing sponsorship, preparing packets, making calls, and working on recruitment.
 Email: Lucy DeNardo

 The Longest Day ®

 Volunteer and join The Longest Day to raise awareness and funds for Alzheimer’s research, care, and support.
-Volunteers can participate as an individual, form a team and organize a work group to assist on committees that implement the planning and coordination of individual fundraising events.
-Volunteers may be needed as day-of-event to support staff with miscellaneous tasks.
+Volunteers can participate as an individual, form a team or organize a group at work to assist on committees.
+Volunteers often assist on event days and also help with planning and coordination of individual fundraising events.
+Email: Lucy DeNardo

 Email: Lucy DeNardo

 We look forward to working with you and making your volunteer experience rewarding!